immcantation/shazam/docs/topics/TargetingMatrix-class.md

 `.Data`
-:   a matrix
+:   matrix.

 `numMutS`
-:   a number indicating the number of silent mutations used for estimating mutability
+:   number indicating the number of silent mutations used for estimating mutability.

 `numMutR`
-:   a number indicating the number of replacement mutations used for estimating mutability
+:   number indicating the number of replacement mutations used for estimating mutability.